gimphammer/fastfind/README.md

 ### 5.3 Combined with "grep"

 Sometime, there are some results which are not the ones you wanna focus on.
-If you wanna exclude them, then you can concatenate FastFind with grep, such as:
+If you wanna exclude them, then you can concatenate FastFind with grep by the pipe, such as:

 ![image-20240610203507258](readme.pic/image-20240610203507258.png)